Background

 Second announcement.
 There are two dozen playlists on this channel, thematic playlist divided by themes.
 It's a search tool.
 You know, the dreaded response, search the channel whenever you post a comment.
 So go to the playlist, find the relevant theme and then scroll through the videos in the playlist and you're very likely to find your answer.

+Okay.
 And now to the topic.
-Narcissist, attractiveness, sexuality and irresistibility.

 Of course, the obvious thing is that narcissists and borderlines, by the way, promise you they don't always deliver borderlines, deliver much more than narcissists, but they both promise you the best sex you've ever had.
+Disinhibited, kinky, promiscuous, experimentative, no boundaries, no limits.
+Come here and realize all your fantasies, including the socially frowned upon, beyond the pale, socially unacceptable lines.

+So this promise of unbridled sex, the kind of which you've never had is very alluring.
 Many people fall for it.
 Many people regard the borderline and the narcissist as a reification of unconstrained sexuality, the ability to explore all the corners and nooks and crannies of one's fantasy world.

 Now this is more true when it comes to the borderline.
 As far as implementation and delivery, the borderline is much better than the narcissist.

-The narcissist usually is a disappointment in bed, is a very bad lover, even somatic narcissist, or actually should I say somatic narcissists are much worse than cerebral narcissists when it comes to performance in bed.
+The narcissist usually is a disappointment in bed, is a very bad lover, even somatic narcissists, or actually should I say somatic narcissists are much worse than cerebral narcissists when it comes to performance in bed.

+But putting that aside, they have this aura, they have this image, they have this reputation for being great lovers.
 Lovers will take you to places you've never been, lead you down paths you've never visited and explore together with you, urges and drives and passions that were long dormant or frowned upon as I said.

 So this is the surface reason.
-And many people, when you're many victims, when you ask them, why did you gravitate towards the narcissist?
+And many people, many victims, when you ask them, why did you gravitate towards the narcissist?
 They said, well, he promised me great sex.
 And in the case of borderline, she delivered the best sex I've ever had in my life.

 And when you ask victims, what do you miss the most?
-They very often answer the sex, the likes of which I've never had and never likely to have again.
+They very often answer the sex, sex, the likes of which I've never had and never likely to have again.
 It's like a promised land, a paradise, a garden, a terra incognita, where one wanders and comes across exotic animals and acts and indescribable acts.

+And so there is here a misrepresentation, this false advertising, which works.
 Are these messages subliminal?
 Does the narcissist push buttons?
 Does he trigger you in any way?
 What is the secret?
+The secret sauce, excuse the pun, of the narcissist.

 Another issue is the uncanny valley.